This winter, I went back to the woods. The backwoods.

 It’s Bygone, by Golly

 Coal country is full of backward, blue-collar folk.
 But they’re tough and independent and want simply not to be treaded on.
-There are hard times, hard-core people, and literally a road not far from me called “Hardscrapple Lane” (perhaps a linguistic ode to the favorite Amish delicacy the ingredients of which my wise mother refused to tell illiterate 4-year- old me?).
+There are hard times, hard-core people, and literally a road not far from me called “Hardscrapple Lane” (perhaps a linguistic ode to the favorite Amish delicacy the ingredients of which my wise mother refused to tell illiterate four-year-old me?).

-But there are also reasons to love this place.
+But there are plenty of reasons to love this place.
 I’m fond of the country people – like me – who cling to God and their guns.
 I love that there are more country radio stations to listen to than pre-sets in my car.
 I recognize how rare and wonderful it is that I can drive out with my dad, pipe in his teeth and staticky Rush Limbaugh on the radio of our old Ford truck, to the “strippins” (abandoned strip mines) to shoot our guns and not be bothered.

 Central Pennsylvania truly is the land time forgot.
 It’s stuck in the 80s (and in some places, the 1880s).
 There’s a reason “Groundhog Day” – a movie about Bill Murray being trapped in a time warp – was so believably set here.
 But from the looks of the modern world, I can’t help but